Daniel Olivas: Poetry

 In November 2017, Olivas published his first book of poems, Crossing the Border: Collected Poems (Pact Press).

 Playwriting

 Olivas wrote his first full-length play Waiting for Godínez in 2019.
-He explained that he was inspired both by Samuel Beckett’s iconic Waiting for Godot and the absurd, anti-immigrant policies of the federal government.
+He explained that he was inspired both by Samuel Beckett's iconic Waiting for Godot and the absurd, anti-immigrant policies of the federal government.
 It was also selected for Playwrights' Arena's Summer Reading Series (2020), The Road Theatre's Twelfth Annual Summer Playwrights Festival (2021), the Garry Marshall Theatre's New Works Festival (2022), and was a semi-finalist in the 2021 Blue Ink Play Award sponsored by American Blues Theater.
+The play had its world premiere on April 5, 2024, in a Teatro Espejo production in Sacramento, California, directed by Devin Valdez.
+The play was published in book form by the University of New Mexico Press on September 2, 2025.
+Of this new print edition, the Latino Book Review said in a review, "Olivas takes his most audacious step yet: an absurdist tragicomedy that transplants Samuel Beckett’s Waiting for Godot into the terrain of U.S. immigration policy....
+Olivas’s genius lies in how he allows humor to refract horror."

 In 2020 Olivas was selected for Circle X Theatre Co.'s inaugural Evolving Playwrights Group to adapt his novel The Book of Want (University of Arizona Press, 2011).
 The play had a Zoom reading on June 21, 2021, which was directed by Daphnie Sicre.

 Olivas's first live, staged play, Waiting, had its world premiere with Playwrights' Arena on July 24, 2021.